0racle/raku-Inline-J/README.md

 Currently the only J datatypes supported are:

- * boolean  : Bool
+ * boolean  -> Bool
- * literal  : Str
+ * literal  -> Str
- * integer  : Int
+ * integer  -> Int
- * floating : Num
+ * floating -> Num
- * unicode4 : Str
+ * unicode4 -> Str

-unicode4 values are stored as UTF-16 in J, but normalised to UTF-8 when converted to Raku Current notable omissions are 'extended', 'rational', and 'complex' numbers, as well as 'boxed' arrays.
+unicode4 values are stored as UTF-16 in J, but normalised to UTF-8 when converted to Raku.

+Current notable omissions are 'extended', 'rational', and 'complex' numbers, as well as 'boxed' arrays.

 getm